NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Node-level Capsule Graph Neural Network

-\subsection{Complexity Analysis}
+\subsubsection{Complexity Analysis}

-Denote with $N$ the number of nodes needed for computation, $L$ the number of layers of GCN, $T$ the routing iterations of NCGNN, and $D$ the dimension of node embeddings (for simplicity, we assume it is fixed for all layers and $Kf_p=Cf_c=D$).
-Based on these notations, the time complexity of GCN is $\mathcal{O}(LND^{2}+L\|\tilde{\mathbf{A}}\|_0D)$, and that of NCGNN is $\mathcal{O}(2ND^{2}+T\|\bar{\mathbf{A}}\|_0D+TNKD)$.
+Let $N$ denote the number of graph nodes needed for computation, $L$ be the number of layers of GCN~\cite{gcn}, $T$ be the routing iterations of NCGNN, and $D$ be the dimension of node representations.
+For simplicity, we ignore the normalization step in Eq.~\eqref{eq3}, the activation function, the bias terms in Eqs.~\eqref{eq3} and~\eqref{eq9}, and the softmax function of Eq.~\eqref{eq12}.
+We also assume that $D=Kf_p=Cf_c$ is fixed for all layers.
+The time complexity of GCN is $\mathcal{O}(LND^{2}+L\|\tilde{\mathbf{A}}\|_0D)$, and that of NCGNN is about $\mathcal{O}((T+1)ND^{2}+T\|\bar{\mathbf{A}}\|_0D+2TNKD)$.
 Although our graph filter $\bar{\mathbf{A}}$ contains more higher-order neighborhood information than the first-order normalized adjacency matrix $\tilde{\mathbf{A}}$ utilized in GCN, $\bar{\mathbf{A}}$ is processed with $\epsilon$-threshold or top-$k$ sparsification, as illustrated above.
 Thus, the time complexity of our NCGNN framework is still comparable with GCN.
-Moreover, NCGNN shows scalability for large graphs in a distributed manner \cite{scaling}, as it only has one capsule graph layer to directly incorporate high-order neighborhood features, which is exempt from the exponential neighborhood expansion issue, i.e., to generate the class node capsules for each target node, we only need to load the features of its neighboring nodes identified by $\bar{\mathbf{A}}$.
+Moreover, NCGNN shows scalability in a distributed manner~\cite{scaling} for processing large graphs, as it only has one capsule graph layer in our work to directly incorporate multi-hop neighborhood features, which is exempt from the exponential neighborhood expansion issue with the increasing message passing layers, i.e., to generate the class node capsules for each target node, we only need to load the features of its neighboring nodes identified by the sparsified graph filter $\bar{\mathbf{A}}$.